 Why do you think Xolisa was a disappointment to his father?
 Did he enjoy playing sport?
 Say why.
 What was he interested in?
-Write a paragraph in your own words saying what happened when his new friend came to visit him.
-How did his mother feel when he came home with muddy feet?
-6 Give the story a title.
+Write a paragraph in your own words saying what happened when hi to visit him. s new friend came How did his mother feel when he came home with muddy feet?
+Give the story a title.

 Read the following extract taken from the story.
 Underline all the common nouns in red and circle the proper nouns in blue.

 I never loved football.
 Not because I didn't find it interesting, but because I never understood the game.
 Quite silly if you ask me!
 Two teams kicking a ball into a giant net.
 In the 90 minutes they do this, I can read through an interesting book!

 I was a disappointment to my father.
 He even gave me a football with Pele's name on it for my birthday.
 Funny looking thing.
-It was wrapped in gift paper and there was a card that read

-"Happy birthday Xolisa, love from Mum and Dad".
-I put the ball, still in its gift paper, on my study
+It was wrapped in gift paper and there was a card that read "Happy birthday Xolisa, love from Mum and Dad".
+I put the ball, still in its gift paper, on my study table - just to look at!